 So I tracked down & read the available research in the National Library of Medicine.

 I found studies like this one using athletes at Penn State that used athletes, and researchers found that joint pain was reduced & mobility increased after taking collagen for 24 weeks.

 I’ve bought several brands of collagen peptides and wrote product reviews of those I thought were the cream of the crop, and you can find those evaluations in the Fitness Supplements category listed at the top of this page.

-The missus & I are currently drinking this one made by Orgain, mainly because it’s usually cheaper than the other top-quality brands.
+The missus & I started drinking this one made by Orgain, mainly because it’s usually cheaper than the other top-quality brands.
 You can click on the pic to open a separate tab if you want to read buyer reviews on Orgain.com, where they often offer big discounts.

 And curcumin research has shown it can provide several health benefits, including the reduction of arthritis pain & inflammation.

 So I decided it was worth it to give them a try, and I added those two to my daily nutrition routine to see what would happen.